Ruben Roosken: Heracles Almelo

 On 18 June 2021, it was announced that Roosken had signed a three-year contract with Heracles Almelo.

 Huddersfield Town

 On 28 December 2024, Roosken agreed to join EFL League One club Huddersfield Town on a two-and-a-half year deal for an undisclosed fee, joining the club upon the opening of the transfer window on 1 January 2025.
 On 4 January 2025, he made his debut as a second-half substitute in a 0–0 draw with Rotherham United, being shown a straight red card just nine minutes after coming on.
+In the following season he went on to make 21 league appearances before his subsequent winter transfer window loan to Oxford United.

+Oxford United

+On 2 February 2026, Roosken joined EFL Championship side Oxford United on loan with a clause in the transfer to make it permanent.